 The foundation of the program is a consistent, responsible community of students and teachers, where each individual is a contributing member and each knows he or she is vital to the success of the group as a whole.
 The goals of the program include:

-- Challenge participants to reach new academic heights
+- Challenging participants to reach new academic heights

 Fostering Lifelong Learners